QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

   $\{\mu_t\}_{t=0}^\infty$ once and for all at time $0$ subject to the constraint that $\mu_t = \mu$ for all
   $t \geq 0$; or
-- A sequence indexed by $t =0, 1, 2, \ldots$ of separate policymakers
+- A sequence of distinct  policymakers indexed by $t =0, 1, 2, \ldots$
     - a time $t$ policymaker chooses $\mu_t$ only and forecasts that future government decisions are unaffected by its choice.